Sahadai Buzurg railway station

-Sahadai Buzurg railway station, station code SDG, is a railway station in the Sonpur railway division of East Central Railway.
+Sahadai Buzurg railway station (station code: SDG), is a railway station in the Sonpur railway division of East Central Railway.
 It is located in Sahadai Buzurg block of Vaishali district in the Indian state of Bihar.

+On 3 February 2019, eleven coaches of the Delhi-bound Seemanchal Express derailed at Sahadai Buzurg railway station, killing at least six passengers and injuring 37 others, railway officials initially attributed the derailment to a rail fracture.

 Platforms

 The three platforms are interconnected with a foot overbridge (FOB)from platform no. 1 to platform 3.
 Ticket counters are available at Platform no 1.

 Nearest airports

 The nearest airports to Sahadai Buzurg railway station are: